open-telemetry/opentelemetry-specification/specification/common/README.md

 the recipient of this data.

-An Attribute Collection does not infer a hierarchy or `nested` collection of Attributes, it represents a single flat definition which MAY be represented logically as an array, list, set or map as `nested` Attributes support is provided by the Attribute Value.
+An Attribute Collection does not infer a hierarchy or `nested` collection of Attributes.
+A Collection represents a single flat definition which MAY be represented logically as an array, list, set or map of Attribute Values.